top of page

-FireWatch provides Tree San Diego with state-of-the-art technology that changes the way we approach urban forestry projects.
+FireWatch helps to equip the Tree San Diego team with state-of-the-art technology that changes the way we approach urban forestry projects (check out what FireWatch is doing with the Branch Out project here!).
 FireWatch scientists use aerial imaging with multispectral cameras as a critical assessment tool to help quantify the benefits of trees and urban forests.
 Multispectral imaging, whether collected by drones or light aircraft, can be extremely useful in developing urban forest policies, planning and management, and tracking environmental changes over time.

 WHAT IS MULTISPECTRAL IMAGING?